 4. What causes hostility?

-Hostility may stem from anger, fear, misunderstandings, unresolved conflict, or feelings of threat or injustice.
+Hostility may stem from anger, fear, misunderstandings, unresolved conflict, or feelings of threat or injustice, and it can also grow into ongoing resentment.

 5. How can hostility be reduced?

-Open communication, empathy, conflict resolution, and understanding the other person’s perspective can help reduce hostility.
+Open communication, empathy, conflict resolution, and understanding the other person’s perspective can help reduce hostility and replace it with more cooperative attitudes.